papermatch/papermatch/README.md

     SUPABASE_URL=***
     ```
     Note: `SUPABASE_URL` should be set to 'http://localhost:54321' for local development
-3. Create another .env file in the supabase/ directory as follows
+3. Create another .env.development file in the supabase/ directory as follows
     ```
     STRIPE_API_KEY=***
     STRIPE_PRICE_ID=***